rlucente-se-jboss/harden-eap-7.1/README.md

 ## Run Various Hardening Tasks
 The list of tasks map to the STIG identifiers in the EAP 6.3 STIG.
-The task sets the management interface to use TLSv1.2 with a self-signed certificate and the BCFIPS provider.
+The first task sets the management interface to use TLSv1.2 with a self-signed certificate and the BCFIPS provider.

     ./SV-76563r1_rule.sh